Lady (Devil May Cry): Reception

 While reviewing the anime series, DVDTalk said they liked the interactions between Dante, Lady and Trish, to the point where the reviewer expected to see more of these, rather than stories focused on Dante fighting different enemies.
 GroundReport felt Lady and Trish were foils to Dante and compared them to the main characters from the manga and anime series GetBackers, due to the financial issues Dante faces despite him often receiving jobs from Lady.
 Fandom Post appreciated her addition to the cast; they liked the variety her character brought to the anime, as well as how she stands out in an episode fighting Trish over a misunderstanding where they end up becoming friends.
 The writer also enjoyed her role in following episodes, most notably the finale.
 Anime News Network lamented the fact that Lady only makes brief appearances in the anime, but said they found her English voice acting charming.
 UK Anime Network also liked her role in the anime, praising the way her fights are displayed.
-Hyper had mixed thoughts about the episode where Lady meets Trish through a fight but compared the style of the two female characters to the franchise The Matrix because of how stylish they both are. io9 criticized the depiction of Lady in Netflix's series, but praised voice actress Scout Taylor-Compton for her performance and wrote "There's a lot to love about Lady, which is why its so disappointing to witness any sense of poignancy of her quieter contemplative moments or badassery being upended by her cursing so god damn often."
-ScreenRant agreed due to her more aggressive portrayal when compared to the games' take especially with the multiple swearings she makes in her screentime.
+Hyper had mixed thoughts about the episode where Lady meets Trish through a fight but compared the style of the two female characters to the franchise The Matrix because of how stylish they both are.

+io9 criticized the depiction of Lady in Netflix's series, but praised voice actress Scout Taylor-Compton for her performance and wrote "There's a lot to love about Lady, which is why its so disappointing to witness any sense of poignancy of her quieter contemplative moments or badassery being upended by her cursing so god damn often."
+Screen Rant agreed due to her more aggressive portrayal when compared to the games' take especially with the multiple swearings she makes in her screentime.
+Evie Rivas of In Between Drafts labelled Mary as the greatest issue with the adaptation, criticizing her excessive narrative importance and unlikability and describing her as "a theocratic Nazi that eventually builds a concentration camp" though noted that Scout Taylor-Compton's acting was not at fault.
+Vamsi Krishna of FandomWire believed the Netflix incarnation was "the true villain of Netflix’s Devil May Cry", stating that the changes to her "damaged her character beyond redemption" and that "It’s as if Netflix was on a speedrun to see how fast they can make a character irredeemable".